sandstorm12/gstreamer_python/README.md

 ## Notice

+Firstly, these examples are heavily influenced by the works of [Tara Lishchenko](https://www.linkedin.com/in/taras-lishchenko) and his website [lifestyletransfer.com](http://lifestyletransfer.com/)

 This project is a personal project under development.
 Questions, feature requests, and bug reports are much appreciated.

 New samples will be added gradually.
 If you need a certain sample, feel free to contact me at <sandstormeatwo@gmail.com>.